voidlizard/hbs2/README.md

 ## Why DVCS are not actually distributed

 Reason 1.
-Because they don't have any content distribution mechanism.
+Because they don’t have any content distribution mechanism.

 Common practice right now is using centralized services, which are:

 - Censored
 - Faulty
 - Not transparent and irresponsible (For customers.
 They are responsible as hell for any sort of goverment-alike structures before they even asked for something).
 - Tracking users
 - May use their code regardless of license agreement
 - Giving up the network neutrality in a sake of \<skipped\*\> anyone but customers who pay

 There are registered examples, how one most popular git service droppped repositoties because they contain some words in README file.